Dzbice/Senior-Project/README.md

 The main problem being it takes a very long time to run, so while it theoretically works, it coming through a very very large amount of possibilities.
 Just as an example because I don't know exactly how many, the rubiks cubes has roughly 43 quintillion possibilities in it i.e 4*10^19

+As well as the fact that this entire thing needs to look more professional and things of that nature.
+And extra things I plan to add or change possibly.